 Interestingly, after these two events the dog was not put down, but was given away.
 The city that bought the dog sustained big losses because this highly trained animal acquired from a German company ended up assaulting and injuring a tourist and at least one police officer.

-The US Court of Appeals has ruled that a suspect can sue a police officer for arresting the suspect with a police dog that inflicts excessive harm on the suspect.
+Here is an example.
+The US Court of Appeals ruled that a suspect can sue a police officer for arresting the suspect with a police dog that inflicts excessive harm on the suspect.
 In Becker v.
 Elfreich, the court stated:

-"When Evansville police attempted to arrest Jamie Becker, Officer Elfreich released his police dog under the belief that Becker was hiding in the house.
+“When Evansville police attempted to arrest Jamie Becker, Officer Elfreich released his police dog under the belief that Becker was hiding in the house.
 However, two seconds later, Officer Elfreich discovered Becker had been descending the stairs to surrender with his hands above his head.
-Nonetheless, Officer Elfreich continued to allow the police dog to bite Becker, while pulling him down three steps and placing his knee on his back and handcuffing him. ...
-While it is unclear from the record whether Axel presented a substantial risk of serious risk bodily harm (and thus deadly force), the force was clearly at the more severe end of the force spectrum....
+Nonetheless, Officer Elfreich continued to allow the police dog to bite Becker, while pulling him down three steps and placing his knee on his back and handcuffing him. … While it is unclear from the record whether Axel presented a substantial risk of serious risk bodily harm (and thus deadly force), the force was clearly at the more severe end of the force spectrum….
 A jury could reasonably find such force was excessive.
-Further, because it was clearly established at the time of Becker's arrest that no more than minimal force was permissible to arrest a non-resisting, or passively resisting, suspect, Officer Elfreich was not entitled to qualified immunity on this record."
+Further, because it was clearly established at the time of Becker’s arrest that no more than minimal force was permissible to arrest a non-resisting, or passively resisting, suspect, Officer Elfreich was not entitled to qualified immunity on this record.”
 See James Becker v.
-Zachary Elfreich, May 2016, no official citation at the time of this writing.
+Zachary Elfreich, 821 F. 3d 920 (US Court of Appeals, 7th Circuit 2016).